nhtran93/DDM_priors/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-# Systematic Parameter Reviews in Cognitive Modeling: Towards a Robust and Cumulative Characterization of Psychological Processes
+# Systematic Quantitative Parameter Reviews]{Systematic Parameter Reviews in Cognitive Modeling: Towards a Robust and Cumulative Characterization of Psychological Processes in the Diffusion Decision Model

 The following repository contains data and code used for analyses in:

-Tran, N.-H., van Maanen, L., Heathcote, A., Matzke, D. (submitted) Systematic Parameter Reviews in Cognitive Modeling: Towards a Robust and Cumulative Characterization of Psychological Processes.
+Tran, N.-H., van Maanen, L., Heathcote, A., Matzke, D. (submitted) Systematic Quantitative Parameter Reviews]{Systematic Parameter Reviews in Cognitive Modeling: Towards a Robust and Cumulative Characterization of Psychological Processes in the Diffusion Decision Model.

 ## Getting Started